 If all goes well -- getting out of New York City and into downtown Baltimore okay, reasonable traffic, just the one rest stop, no trouble with your car -- the whole trip should take about 4½ hours.

 Washington is too close to fly, just as flying from New York to Boston, Philadelphia and Baltimore, once you factor in fooling around with everything you gotta do at each airport, doesn’t really save you much time compared to driving, the bus or the train.
 So forget about flying from JFK, LaGuardia or Newark to Reagan National or Dulles International Airport.
 (John Foster Dulles was President Dwight D. Eisenhower's Secretary of State.)

 The train is a very good option, if you can afford it.
 Washington’s Union Station is at 50 Massachusetts Avenue NE, within sight of the Capitol Building.
 But Amtrak is expensive.
 They figure, "You hate to fly, you don't want to deal with airports, and Greyhound sucks, so we can charge whatever we want."
 New York to Washington will run you $328 round-trip, and that's if you take the regular Northeast Corridor, instead of Acela Express (formerly the Metroliner), which would be $410 round-trip.
 And that’s before you add anything like Business Class or, God forbid, Amtrak’s overmicrowaved food.
-Still, it’s less than 3 hours if you take the Acela Express (formerly known as the Metroliner, this is the $149 option), and 3 hours and 15 minutes if you take a regular Northeast Corridor train.
+Still, it’s less than 3 hours if you take the Acela Express, and 3 hours and 40 minutes if you take a regular Northeast Corridor train.